Joalor64GH/BandLabOST-Player/Modding.md

 # QUICK AND DIRTY MOD GUIDE

-With the unreleased 1.2.5 update, I added a bit of mod support backend.
+With the 1.2.5 update, I added a bit of mod support backend.

 It's POLYMOD, which is made by Lars Doucet: https://github.com/larsiusprime/polymod